-In a well-integrated financial system implies that assets with the same risk-return characteristics have the same prices, irrespective of the country in which they are traded.
-This contributes to the uniform transmission of the ECB’s monetary policy across the euro area.
+In a well-integrated financial system, assets with the same risk-return characteristics cost the same, irrespective of the country in which they are traded.
+Financial integration therefore contributes to the uniform transmission of the European Central Bank’s (ECB) monetary policy across the euro area.

-How does it affect you?
+How does financial integration affect you?

-What is the ECB’s role?
+What is our role?

-- advising on the legislative and regulatory framework for the financial system
+- Advising on the legislative and regulatory framework for the financial system

-- acting as a catalyst for private sector activities
+- Acting as a catalyst for private sector activities

-- providing central bank services that foster financial integration
+- Providing central bank services that foster financial integration

-The results of these analyses are published every two years in a report on financial integration and structure in the euro area.Financial Integration and Structure in the Euro Area, April 2022 Press Release Previous ECB reports on Financial integration
+We publish the results of our analyses every two years in a report on financial integration and structure in the euro area.Financial Integration and Structure in the Euro Area, April 2022 Press Release Previous ECB reports on Financial integration

-Developments in financial integration and structure in the euro areaIndicators
+Learn more about indicators of financial integration and structure in the euro areaIndicators

 LOOKING FOR THE LATEST ON FINANCIAL INTEGRATION?